psam21/cb/docs/heritage-nostr-integration.md

 ## Tag Mapping

+### System Tags (Auto-added, Hidden from Users)
+- `["t", "culture-bridge-heritage-contribution"]` - System identifier tag
+  - Automatically added to all heritage events
+  - Used for querying/filtering heritage contributions
+  - Hidden from users in the UI (filtered in tagFilter.ts)
+  - Similar to `culture-bridge-shop` for shop products

 ### Heritage-Specific Tags
 - `["content-type", "heritage"]` - Always present, identifies as heritage
 - `["heritage-type", "craft|oral-tradition|ceremony|..."]` - Type of heritage